Small Business HQ

 • Create a new LLC and file the necessary documents with the state.

-• Exchange the S-Corp shares for LLC membership rights.
+• Exchange the S-Corp shares for LLC membership interests.

-• Transfer the assets and liabilities of the old S-Corp to the new LLC.
+• Transfer the assets and liabilities of the old S-Corporation to the new LLC.
 This includes money in the corporate bank account, existing tax bills, and insurance policies.

 This process is done through an asset purchase agreement where a value is attached to each asset.
 The agreement will then state that the assets will be owned by the newly formed LLC once the conversion is complete.

-• And as the transfer is going on, you have to liquidate the old S-Corp and file the necessary documents with the state.
+• And as the transfer is going on, you have to liquidate the old S-Corporation and file the necessary documents with the state.

-• You also have to notify the IRS that you’re liquidating the S-Corp and inform your clients, creditors, and employees about the change in business structure.
+• You also have to notify the IRS that you’re liquidating the S-Corporation and inform your clients, creditors, and employees about the change in business structure.

 As you can see, the method is very complicated.
 That’s why you should hire a business attorney before starting the conversion process.
 This service will cost you hundreds or a couple of thousand dollars in legal fees, so keep that in mind when seeking external legal help.